Mibr96/steam-game-review-sentiment-analysis/README.md

-# Steam Games Analysis with PySpark 🎮
+# Steam Games Analysis with Jupyter and PySpark🎮

-This is a small project I made to play around with the Steam Web API and practice working with PySpark.
+This is a small project I made to play around with the Steam Web API and practice working with PySpark and Jupyter.
 The idea was to fetch real-time data from Steam, do some light data cleaning, and explore correlations between things like playtime, price, review scores, and more.

 Everything runs in a Colab notebook and pulls fresh data each time.
 I used PySpark for the main processing, and then visualized the results using Seaborn and Matplotlib.